marcusoftnet/simpleboard/README.md

 # Kanban

 ## Todo
+- place round sticker with avatar on top of sticky
 - store positions in local storage (for now)
 - make backend for storing positions
 - replace json-server with access to JIRA (jira-got package)